 Arthritis and Exercise

-A specialist in both geriatrics and sports medicine, Jannings has reason to be obsessed with exercise.
 Physical activity is a powerful remedy for the chronic pain often caused by arthritis, a condition that afflicts most of the patients who come through his door.
-When patients seek relief for their sore, stiff joints, Jannings offers a standard prescription: "I tell them to move their joints every day in every way."
+When patients seek relief for their sore, stiff joints, doctors often offer a standard prescription: "Move your joints -- every day."

 Kowalski had another reason to be wary of exercise.
 Way back when she was 50, she decided to learn how to ride a bike.
 Like any novice rider, she had a few spills.
 But her accidents weren't child's play.
 In one memorable wreck, she tore ligaments in her right knee.
 Even when the injury healed, she knew the pain wasn't over.
 "My doctor said I'd get arthritis when I got old," she says.
 "And seven years ago, I got old."